 Style the Credits using CSS

 Lastly, to help you explore the power of CSS, style the credits at the bottom of your page.
 Because the div containing the credits has id="credits", we can style it using #credits.
-All of the contents in the credits div are between to paragraph tags.
+All of the contents in the credits div are between two paragraph tags.
 CSS styling is written in a nested fashion, to style everything that is in a p element within the #credits div, we use #credits p.
 Add the following snippet between the style tags in the head section of the document.

 credits p { margin-top: 5px; font-size: 12px; text-align: right; line-height: 16px; }

 Save and refresh your map.
 It will look like the following!
+(Did you mean to have a screenshot here as well?)

 Challenge!!
 Can you add some interactivity by using JavaScript to implement buttons, checkboxes, and toggles?